stfc/ceph-InfluxDB-metricsCollector/README.md

 If parsing a JSON which is not retrived from a command, please use `self.readJson(jsonFile)`, as the result will be memoized.

-To encode a measurement into a point, use `self.create_measurement(tags,fields)` The built in methods, of escaping data can slow the system significantly whe nprocessing a large amount of points (~1 second extra per 100,000 points).
+To encode a measurement into a point, use `self.create_measurement(tags,fields)` The built in methods, of escaping data can slow the system significantly when processing a large amount of points (~1 second extra per 100,000 points).
 Due to this, they are commented out in influxLineProtocol.py, however can be commented back in if you require this functionality.
 ######Furthermore, please make sure your passed in values for fields can be formatted as floats.